-Thus, if different provisions are applied in different sub-units, we aggregate them as follows: 0.33[code for rule A in less than half of sub-units] + 0.67[code for rule B in half or more than half of sub-units].
+Thus, if different provisions are applied in different sub-units, we aggregate them as follows: 0.33\[code for rule A in less than half of sub-units] + 0.67\[code for rule B in half or more than half of sub-units].
 In most cases, the rule that applies in one set of sub-units will receive a code 0 (since only the other sub-units make special exceptions) and thus the value of its term will be 0.
 However, this general rule of aggregation allows for different codes above 0 in different sub-units as well.
 If the subunits are split exactly in half, the more inclusive provision receives the higher coefficient of 0.67.

 This approach necessitates some additional coding criteria.
 First, we code a country if most of the sub-national indicators concern the franchise as regulated by national legislation.
-This is because, in principle, our codes measure the inclusiveness of the (subnational) franchise for independent states - and for adequate comparisons across this fixed unit of analysis they should not capture sub-national legislation.
-Nevertheless, for pragmatic reasons, countries in which the sub-national franchise is primarily regulated by the respective sub-national level can still get a score - if we have sufficient information about the sub-national levels and their variation is not too intricate to apply the territorial coverage coefficient as outlined above (e.g. in Germany).
-In case of complex variation in states granting their sub-units extensive rights of self-determination in electoral law, we leave out the respective level of sub-national elections and code these elections as inexistent for purposes of clarity and adequacy for comparative cross-national research (no cases in our current sample, but Switzerland would be an example).
-In such cases capturing the variety of local and regional rules across a large set of sub-state jurisdictions would require an intra-national comparative study of the same or even greater magnitude as our international comparison (see e.g. Hooghe et al. 2010).
+This is because, in principle, our codes measure the inclusiveness of the (sub-national) franchise for independent states - and for adequate comparisons across this fixed unit of analysis they should not capture sub-national legislation.
+Nevertheless, for pragmatic reasons, countries in which the sub-national franchise is primarily regulated by the respective subnational level can still get a score - if we have sufficient information about the sub-national levels and their variation is not too intricate to apply the territorial coverage coefficient as outlined above (e.g. in Germany).
+In case of complex variation in states granting their subunits extensive rights of self-determination in electoral law, we leave out the respective level of sub-national elections and code these elections as inexistent for purposes of clarity and adequacy for comparative cross-national research In such cases capturing the variety of local and regional rules across a large set of sub-state jurisdictions would require an intra-national comparative study of the same or even greater magnitude as our international comparison (see e.g. Hooghe et al. 2010).
+Especially in the Americas, we sometimes encounter extensive selfdetermination and thus, variation in electoral laws for sub-national units, also for national elections (e.g. in the 50 states of the US).
+Sometimes this is also limited to certain aspects of electoral laws, making the combined electoral law a function of both national and subnational legislation.
+These aspects can also vary across categories of voters, making this kind of complex variation even more intricate than what we describe above.